 - Never did I think that owning a business would be so much work, yet so worth it.
 I thank my little brother, Jim, for all his help, encouragement and support to help me build emBARK to what it is.
 He died at age 36 in April 2014, too young to even fathom, of an unknown cardiac condition.
 My work is dedicated to him every single day.
-I miss you little bro.
+I miss you more that I can ever put into words little bro.

 - The first dog obedience class that I taught was as a Junior 4-H Leader in 1985.
 I baked liver brownies and wore my best IZOD polo shirt for the first night of class.